 - If a UE detects a DCI format 2_0 and indicating the set of symbols of the slot as flexible and the UE detects a DCI format with CRC scrambled by C-RNTI indicating to the UE to transmit PUSCH, PUCCH, PRACH, or SRS in the set of symbols of the slot the UE follows the indication of the DCI format with CRC scrambled by C-RNTI.

-- If a UE detects a DCI format 2_0 and indicating the set of symbols of the slot as flexible and the set of symbols of the slot are also indicated as flexible by higher layer parameter UL-DL-configuration-common or, when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE considers the set of symbols as reserved.
+- If a UE detects a DCI format 2_0 and indicating the set of symbols of the slot as flexible and the set of symbols of the slot are also indicated as flexible by higher layer parameter UL-DL-configuration-common or by higher layer parameter UL-DL-configuration-common and UL-DL-configuration-common-set2 if configured, and when provided, by higher layer parameter UL-DL-configuration-dedicated, the UE considers the set of symbols as reserved.

 - If a UE is configured by higher layers reception of PDCCH or periodic/semi-persistent CSI-RS or SPS PDSCH in the set of symbols of the slot, the UE shall receive PDCCH or periodic/semi-persistent CSI-RS or SPS PDSCH in the set of symbols of the slot only if the UE detects a DCI format 2_0 that indicates the set of symbols of the slot as downlink.